khyateed/projecting-food-insecurity/README.md

 Interactions help to account for coexisting features - for example, someone of identity A ***and*** identity B may have a much greater chance of being food insecure than someone of only identity A *or* identity B

 ### Log Transformations
 Log features are created by taking the natural log of a feature, and adding this new feature to the dataframe.
-Log transformations can be useful to better model the shape of data that has very high outliers, by penalizing high values more than smaller ones.
+Log transformations can be useful to better model the shape of data that has very high outliers, by penalizing high values more than smaller ones.<br>

 ![img](images/scatter_Rent.png)
 ![img](images/scatter_log_Rent.png)